-The purpose of this course is to help you discover what you have learned during your time at CIIS: you will re-cover both the content of the knowledge you have gained, and your process of knowing - the sources of your epistemology.
-In this course, you will reflect upon your work and journey through the program and create several culminating projects designed to help you summarize, integrate, and refine your knowledge and experience to prepare for life after graduation.
-Through review of subjects and texts studied, and reflection upon classroom and community experiences, you will draw together an integrated and integral conclusion to your education.
-As process and product of this work, you will 1) write a final paper that synthesizes the various strands of your research and development, and 2) give a final presentation to an assembly of faculty, students, and invited guests on the last day of the course.
+The purpose of this course is to help you discover and consolodate what you have learned during your time in PCC/ESR: you will re-cover both the content of the knowledge you have gained, and your process of knowing - the sources of your epistemology.
+In this course, you will develop your unique perspective and your ability to build metaphors bridging various realms of knowledge.
+The course is structured as an excavation of your journey through PCC/ESR.
+Practicing metacognition, or knowing what you know, will help you prepare for life after graduation.
+You will reflect upon your work and create several culminating projects designed to help you summarize, integrate, and refine your knowledge and experience to prepare for life after graduation.
+As process and product of this work, you will1) write several short papers, 2) give several short presentations in class, and 3) write a final paper that synthesizes the various strands of your research and development, and 4) give a final presentation to an assembly of faculty, students, and invited guests on the last day of the course.

 PARP 6407: Biography and Karma (3 units) Robert McDermott